polkadot-fellows/RFCs/text/000x-assethub.md

 The current deposit of 10 DOT for collection creation on the Polkadot Asset Hub presents a significant financial barrier for many artists.
 By lowering the deposit requirements, we aim to encourage more artists to participate in the Polkadot NFT ecosystem, thereby enriching the diversity and vibrancy of the community and its offerings.

-Actual implementation of deposit is an arbitrary number coming from [Uniques pallet](https://github.com/paritytech/polkadot-sdk/blob/master/cumulus/parachains/runtimes/assets/asset-hub-rococo/src/lib.rs#L757).
+The actual implementation of the deposit is an arbitrary number coming from [Uniques pallet](https://github.com/paritytech/polkadot-sdk/blob/master/cumulus/parachains/runtimes/assets/asset-hub-rococo/src/lib.rs#L757).
 It is not a result of any economic analysis.
-The goal of this proposal is to adjust the deposit from constants to the dynamic pricing based on the `deposit` function with respect to stakeholders.
+This proposal aims to adjust the deposit from constant to dynamic pricing based on the `deposit` function with respect to stakeholders.

 ### Requirements